GuidesRecipesAPI ReferenceChangelog

 ⚠️

-We recommend implementing clear logging for each callback in your application
+Implement clear logging for each callback in your application.

 ℹ️

 A customer can only link one external bank account per workflow.
-To link multiple accounts, you must create a unique workflow for each one.
+To link multiple accounts, create a unique workflow for each.

-With the public_token and account id (inside accounts object) from the onSuccess callback, you can now create an external bank account on the Cybrid platform.
+With the public_token and account id (inside the accounts array of metadata) from the onSuccess callback, call POST /api/external_bank_accounts with the Plaid-specific parameters.

 POST /api/external_bank_accounts